 The dormitory at Cannon Air Force Base uses a highly aesthetic, low-maintenance, smooth and split-faced concrete masonry and stucco to match previous, existing dormitory buildings.
 Large windows compliment the façade, allowing an abundance of natural light into each space to provide an enhanced living environment.

 We used a Colonial Red color standing seam roof to define the roof envelope and minimize the heat island effect.
-That’s a big part of building green and meeting USGBC sustainable LEED construction criteria.
+That’s a big part of building green and meeting U.S. Green Building Council sustainable LEED construction criteria.
 The roof slope and overhang add dimension to the building and shed water away from entry doors and building foundations.